utilmeta/utilmeta-py/docs/en/guide/api-route.md

         return 'world'
 ```

-This simple example shows two ways to declare and organize interfaces for UtilMeta.
+This simple example shows two ways to declare and organize APIs in UtilMeta.

-* **API Class**: Inheritance `utilmeta.core.api.API`, in which you can declare a series of API functions as interfaces, or mount other API classes to define tree-like routes.
+* **API Class**: Inherit `utilmeta.core.api.API`, in which you can declare a series of functions as APIs, or mount other API classes to define tree-like routes.
-* **API function**: in API functions, functions decorated with `@api` decorators are treated as API endpoint interfaces.
+* **API function**: functions in API class decoratefd with `@api` decorators are discovered as API endpoint.

 ### `@api` Decorator

-Several decorator functions are built into the `api` module to define API functions
+Decorator functions are built into the `api` module to define API endpoint functions

 *  `@api.get`: Declare the API interface for the GET method
 *  `@api.put`: Declare the API interface for PUT methods